mjasnikovs/scpp/README.md

 const parallel = (l,c) => {let t=l.length,x=1;l.forEach((v,k)=>v((e,d)=>{l[k]=d;return(--t!==0&&x===1&&!e)===true||--x||c(e,l)}))}
 ```

-## How to use sync
+# How to use sync
 Sync accepts 2 arguments
 * array, with functions to execute synchronously
 ```JavaScript
 [Function, Function, Function]
 ```
-* callback function, witch is executed after all functions in array have finished executing, or any of functions returns error
+* callback function, which is executed after all functions in array have finished executing, or any of functions returns error
 ```JavaScript
 (error, result) => {
 	if (error) {